GennadNY/privateEndpoint/privateendpoint.md

 ### Approval Process for Private Endpoint

+With separation of duties, common in many enterprises today, creation of cloud networking infrastructure, such as Azure Private Link services, are done by network administrator, whereas database servers are commonly created and managed by database administrator (DBA).
-Once the network admin creates the private endpoint (PE), the PostgreSQL admin can manage the private endpoint Connection (PEC) to Azure Database for PostgreSQL.
-This separation of duties between the network admin and the DBA is helpful for management of the Azure Database for PostgreSQL - Flexible Server connectivity.
+Once the network administrator creates the private endpoint (PE), the PostgreSQL database administrator (DBA) can manage the private endpoint Connection (PEC) to Azure Database for PostgreSQL.
 1. Navigate to the Azure Database for PostgreSQL - Flexible Server resource in the Azure portal.
     - Select Networking in the left pane
     - Shows a list of all private endpoint Connections (PECs)